-Raheel Siddiqui, Senior Vice President, Senior Research Analyst, joined the firm in 2004.
-Raheel is the Portfolio and Quantitative Strategist in the Neuberger Berman Global Equity Research Department.
+Raheel Siddiqui, Managing Director, Senior Research Analyst, joined the firm in 2004.
+Raheel is the Senior Investment Strategist in the Neuberger Berman Global Equity Research Department.
 In this role he researches impending inflection points in the business cycle, risk appetite, inflation, global asset classes, US sectors, style (growth vs. value), and size to enhance fundamental stock selection and portfolio construction processes by taking advantage of emerging trends not fully appreciated by the market.
 His research spans finding systematic ways of distilling leading or confirming messages from macroeconomic, quantitative, derivatives data, and behavioral data as well as periodically evaluating portfolios for efficient asset allocation.

 Prior to this role, Raheel was a part of Lehman Brothers US Equity Strategy Team where he co-authored over 100 strategy reports, many of which were quoted in the Wall Street Journal, Financial Times, and Barron’s.
 Raheel also worked as a senior member of the Corporate Development team at Monsanto for six years, where he developed industry leading and award winning approach for valuing genomics assets.

 Raheel earned MS/BS degrees in Biochemical Engineering from the Indian Institute of Technology and an MBA from Columbia University.
 Raheel has also been published with the American Institute of Physics.